FAQ

 The smallest pad brought the temperature of our liquid to ideal temperature within a few hours.

-What is the thin shiny film growing over the top of my Kombucha brew?
+What is growing over the surface of my new Kombucha brew?

-That slimy looking film growing over the surface of your brew is your new baby SCOBY, and is the sign of a super healthy brew!
+That slimy looking film growing over the surface of your brew is your new baby SCOBY (see normal growth examples on our SCOBY gallery here), and is the sign of a super healthy brew!
 We need to let that grow into a good strong layer during the first and second Kombucha brews, and then you’ll be set up to make Kombucha forever!

 Every time you make a new brew, a new baby SCOBY will grow!
 This is perfectly fine, and actually shows that you are doing a really good job.
 Once you notice that your jar is a bit full, and there isn’t much room for Kombucha, you can remove the bottom (older) layers of SCOBY, but until then – sit back and enjoy the rapid fermentation that a SCOBY family will bring!

-You can increase the rate of SCOBY growth by making sure it is in a warm spot around 22-24 degrees … P.S. airing cupboards are perfect!
+You can increase the rate of SCOBY growth by making sure it is in a warm spot around 22-24 degrees … P.S. airing cupboards / above fridges / radiators are perfect!

 What are the dark strands growing in my brew?